geoffsmith82/DelphiDNSApi/README.md

 # Delphi DNS API Library & Demonstration App

 A **Delphi FMX application** for managing DNS zones and records via cloud provider APIs.
 The core of this project is a **Delphi DNS API library** that provides a consistent interface to multiple DNS provider APIs, with the FMX app serving primarily as a demonstration and test tool for the API layer.
-The initial release supports **Vultr Cloud DNS**, with a modular architecture designed to support additional providers such as **Cloudflare**, **AWS Route53**, **Google Cloud DNS**, and others in future versions.
+The initial release supports **Vultr Cloud DNS**, **DigitalOcean DNS** and **Microsoft Azure DNS** with a modular architecture designed to support additional providers such as **Cloudflare**, **AWS Route53**, **Google Cloud DNS**, and others in future versions.

 ---